4G0NYY/MWC-Public/README.md

-# MWC-Public
+# MWC
- Public Repo for Militarized Wallet Cracker.
+ The only truly militarized Wallet Cracker.